guttler/Guttler-Server/README.md

 ## Getting started

-1. Clone this repo using `git clone https://github.com/guttler/Guttler-Server.git`, or clone it directly through Github client
+1. Clone this repo using `git clone https://github.com/guttler/Guttler-Server.git`, or clone it directly through Github

 2. Run `npm install` to install the dependencies.